s0urav6529/softcopy-note/README.md

 ### Installation external module

+    npm install dotenv [for environment setup]
+    express
+    nodemon
+    body-parser [for parsing object,json & other unreadable file] http-errors [for error-handling]
+    cookie-parser [for cookie]
+    jsonwebtoken [for creating json]
+    express-async-handler [for error handling]
+    mongoose [for database]
+    bcrypt [for hashing]
+    moment [Moment module is used for parsing, validating, manipulating, and displaying dates and times in JavaScript] ejs [for ejs template]
+    express-validator [for validating result]
+    multer [for file upload]
-npm install dotenv[for environment setup] express nodemon body-parser[for parsing object,json & other unreadable file] http-errors[for error-handling] cookie-parser[for cookie] jsonwebtoken[for creating json] express-async-handler[for error handling] mongoose[for database] bcrypt[for hashing] moment[] ejs[for ejs template] express-validator[for validating result] multer[for file upload] socket.io[for real time communication] express-session[for create login session] nodemailer[for sending mail in case of forget password] randomstring[use as a token in case of forget password etc]
+    socket.io [for real time communication]
+    express-session [for create login session]
+    nodemailer [for sending mail in case of forget password] randomstring [use as a token in case of forget password etc] socket.io [for install web socket]

 ### Go to pakage.json and change this script part